siangmalamturu/project4/README.md

 First, the `ratings` and `movies` DataFrames are **merged into a single `df`** on `movie_id`, consolidating all relevant information.

-For **Content-Based Filtering (TF-IDF on Titles)**:
-The `title` column in `movies` is transformed into `clean_title` by **removing the release year**.
-This ensures that our TF-IDF analysis focuses solely on **descriptive keywords within the title**, capturing thematic similarities rather than temporal ones, which is a key novelty of this approach.

 For **Collaborative Filtering (Dynamic Popularity)**:
 The `timestamp` column in `df` is **converted to datetime objects**.
 This is crucial for the "Dynamic Popularity" model, enabling **time-based analysis of user interactions**.
 Unlike traditional SVD (which often discards timestamps), this conversion allows the model to identify and recommend movies based on recent trends and popularity shifts, providing a distinct advantage for current relevance.
 The data spans a specific range, indicating its readiness for temporal analysis.

+For **Content-Based Filtering (TF-IDF on Titles)**:
+The `title` column in `movies` is transformed into `clean_title` by **removing the release year**.
+This ensures that our TF-IDF analysis focuses solely on **descriptive keywords within the title**, capturing thematic similarities rather than temporal ones, which is a key novelty of this approach.

 ### Pembersihan Awal (Base Prep)

 Beberapa langkah persiapan data dilakukan untuk memastikan data siap digunakan untuk pemodelan.
 Urutan proses ini sangat penting untuk menjamin kualitas data yang masuk ke dalam model.

-* **Menghapus Kolom `timestamp` (untuk Collaborative Filtering SVD Lama)**: Dalam proyek asli temanmu, kolom `timestamp` dihapus dari data rating karena waktu pemberian rating tidak relevan untuk model SVD baseline yang dibangun.
+* **Menghapus Kolom `timestamp` (untuk Collaborative Filtering)**: Kolom `timestamp` dihapus dari data rating karena waktu pemberian rating tidak relevan untuk model time-based analysis of user interactions baseline yang dibangun.
 Alasan utamanya adalah untuk menyederhanakan dataset dan mengurangi penggunaan memori, karena fokus utama adalah pada preferensi (rating) itu sendiri, bukan pada kapan preferensi itu dicatat.

 ### Filter dan Penggabungan Data